-- Two years after the date the injury is discovered, if it could not have been discovered when it occurred.
-However, cases like these must be brought within four years of the injury or death date.
+- one year after the date the injury is discovered, if it could not have reasonably been discovered when it occurred.
+However, cases like these must be brought within four years of the commission of the alleged malpractice.

 - One year after the date of discovery if an object is left inside a person -- for instance, during surgery.
 However, this case must be brought within ten years of the date on which the mistake was made.

 It's crucial to pay attention to the statute of limitations as it applies to your case.
 If you try to file your lawsuit after the deadline has passed, the court will throw out your case and you'll lose your right to any civil remedy for medical malpractice.